Sunday, February 18, 2024

 • The viewing area is a small field so you can bring a chair or blanket to sit on, otherwise you're probably going to be standing for a while and then hiking back the 1.5 miles.

 Finally, I made my way to the Ahwahnee.
 It was valet parking only, so I did my best to juggle all the bags and things I wanted to bring in.
-I assume, after a 6 hour drive and then hiking and carrying in all my stuff, I must have looked a big frazzled because the front desk personnel did not seem interested in helping me.
+I assume, after a 6 hour drive and then hiking and carrying in all my stuff, I must have looked a bit frazzled because the front desk personnel did not seem interested in helping me.
+Their attitude changed noticeably when they realized which room I was checking into.
 The keys to the rooms are not like those credit card-like keys that are so common, but rather old-school metal keys which is kind of neat.

 Before heading to my room, I stopped by the Dining Hall hostess and asked if I could get a reservation for about an hour out - she said she'd put me on the wait list and it would be about an hour, so that was perfect.
 I figured I'd go shower and clean myself up a bit and then have a nice dinner and cocktails.